thoughtspot/user_tools/README.md

 # ThoughtSpot User Tool

-ThoughtSpot user tools are a collection of tools for managing users and groups in ThoughtSpot as well as working with the ThoughtSpot Web APIs that manage users and groups.
+ThoughtSpot user tools are a collection of tools for managing users and groups in ThoughtSpot as well as working with the ThoughtSpot Web APIs that contain users and groups.
 The tools and Web APIs are all written in Python and require a Python environment in which to run.
-The remainder of this document will describe how to deploy and use the tools and how to write your own custom applications based on the API wrappers.
+The remainder of this document will describe how to deploy and use the tools and write your own custom applications based on the API wrappers.

+## Deprecation Notice

+TS User Tools is no longer maintained.
+You can still use it if it fits your needs, but the APIs may change and break the tools.
+You should consider using [CS Tools User Management](https://thoughtspot.github.io/cs_tools/), which provides many of the same and new capabilities.

 ## Packages and scripts

 The tools can be split into two broad categories.
 The first category contains the scripts that you can run to directly do things.
 For example, the `get_users` script will let you get all of the users and groups from a running ThoughtSpot cluster.

-The second category are the ThoughtSpot Web API Python wrappers.
+The second category is the ThoughtSpot Web API Python wrappers.
 These are all contained in the tsut package and categorized into modules based on functionality, such as writing sync applications, modeling users and groups and calling the APIs from Python scripts.